Training Dataset Dumper Tutorial#

 You should see that the variables which you removed from the config file are missing from the new output file.

-5. Schedule evaluation of a neural network when running the training-dataset-dumper#
+5. Schedule Evaluation of a Neural Network when Running the Training-Dataset-Dumper#

-format via the same interface.
+format via the MultiFoldTagger

 For this task, you will: